SchedMD/slurm-gcp/docs/images.md

 ## Custom Image

 To create [slurm_cluster](../terraform/modules/slurm_cluster/README.md)
-compliant images yourself, a custom slurm image can be created.
+compliant images yourself, a custom Slurm image can be created.
 [Packer](./glossary.md#packer) and [Ansible](./glossary.md#ansible) are used to
 orchestrate custom image creation.

 Custom images can be built from a supported private or public image (e.g. hpc-centos-7, centos-7).
-Additionally, ansible roles or scripts can be added into the provisioning process to install custom software and configure the custom slurm image.
+Additionally, ansible roles or scripts can be added into the provisioning process to install custom software and configure the custom Slurm image.

 ### Requirements